hhatto/autopep8/README.rst

     W603 - Replace <> with !=.
     W604 - Replace backticks with repr().

 autopep8 also fixes some issues not found by pep8_.

+- Format block comments.
-This inclues formatting of block comments and correcting of some non-idiomatic Python code.
+- Correct some non-idiomatic Python code.
+- Normalize files with mixed line endings.

 More advanced usage